 'to promote the accessibility, preservation and study of manuscripts and archives of all periods in libraries and other research collections in Great Britain and Ireland'.

-AMARC therefore now invites applications from fully paid-up individual or institutional members of more than a year's standing for sterling grants in areas such as the following:
+AMARC therefore now invites applications from fully paid-up individual or institutional members for sterling grants in areas such as the following:

 Applications should comprise: a brief outline of the project, conference or work; its overall cost; the grant being sought; the names and addresses of two referees; details of the addressee for the cheque.
 Applications should be submitted to Dr Michael Stansfield, AMARC Treasurer (Durham University Library, Palace Green, Durham DH1 3RN, or m.m.n.stansfield @ durham.ac.uk) at any time during the year.
 They will be considered at the next Committee meeting (usually held in April and October), and successful applicants will be informed soon thereafter.